MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/tasks/create-new-users.md

 7. In the **Company** field, select the default startup company for the user.
 8. Select **Save**.

-The values for Identity provider and Telemetry ID will be updated based on a graph call, when the user record is saved.
+The values for Identity provider and Telemetry ID will be updated based on a [Microsoft graph](https://docs.microsoft.com/en-us/graph/overview) call, when the user record is saved.
 The Telemetry ID is based on the user's Object ID/Security Identifier (SID) in Azure AD.

 > [!NOTE]
 > After you add a user, you must assign roles and organizations as applicable.
 For more information, see [Assign users to security roles](assign-users-security-roles.md).
 Conditionally, it might also be required to associate the user with a **Person** and to update **User options** such as language.